Adding

 Heat up a nail with a propane torch, be careful!

-Find the predrilled holes (a flashlight in a dark room can help) and
+Find the predrilled holes (a flashlight in a dark room can help) and melt through the skin.

 The hole should look like this.